 - Work placements

-As part of our MEng sandwich programme, students may elect to take a work-placement after Stage 3.
+As part of our MEng sandwich programme, students may elect to take a work-placement after Stage 2 or Stage 3.
 An employability programme provides support on application and CV completion, interviews and what to expect on placement, while our dedicated Placement Officer provides both information on current placement opportunities, and ‘on placement’ support.

 Details of assessment are outlined below: